Bridesmaid's wedding preparation by Michael Albert in a British Columbia wedding. The girls were adjusting the corset on the bride's satin dress.

 Do you photograph other things?

-Yes, a fair amount of personal work; my toddler girl is frequently on the other side of the camera as is my wife.
+Yes, a fair amount of personal work; my two little girls are frequently on the other side of the camera as is my wife (They are well-covered in my Flickr photostream).
 I have also done a few fine art print series and art shows involving underwater and nature photography.
 I do get portrait and commercial commissions from time to time as well.
 To see some of my other professional work, you can go to http://michaelalbertphotography.ca

 Who is your inspiration?